“Leadership is influence” by John C. Maxwell.

 How to perform the analysis?

 SWOT analysis can be performed by a group or an individual that are straightly responsible for the situation evaluation in the company.
-Steps are:
+So, Steps are:

 - Listing the firm’s key strengths & weaknesses.